facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 # Code Instructions

 ## Download the data
-Download and extract [this file](https://drive.google.com/open?id=1NDLiMUlAfvHFTsxhlptrhJxK3R6qCjyH), which contains:

-In `ConvAI2_parlaiformat`:
-- `train.txt`: This is the ConvAI2 training set (`ParlAI/data/ConvAI2/train_self_original_no_cands.txt`) converted to parlai format
-- `valid.txt`: This is the ConvAI2 validation set (`ParlAI/data/ConvAI2/valid_self_original_no_cands.txt`) converted to parlai format

-In `ConvAI2_controllable`:
+You can download all the training data by running `projects/controllable_dialogue/tasks/build.py`.

+This will download the following files to `data/controllable_dialogue`:

-- `train.txt`: This is the same as `ConvAI2_parlaiformat/train.txt`, with extra annotations for three CT controllable attributes (`question`, `lastuttsim`, `avg_nidf`).
+- `train.txt`: This is Convai2 training data, with extra annotations for three CT controllable attributes (`question`, `lastuttsim`, `avg_nidf`).
 It is in parlai format.
 - `valid.txt`: Similarly to train.txt
 - `arora.pkl`: This is a pickle file containing information necessary to compute Arora-style sentence embeddings, needed for the response-relatedness control methods
 - `word2count.pkl`: This is a pickle file containing information necessary to compute NIDF measures, needed for the specificity control methods

-Place both `ConvAI2_parlaiformat` and `ConvAI2_controllable` in your `ParlAI/data` directory.
+In `ConvAI2_parlaiformat`, which is used if you want to generate the training data yourself:
+- `train.txt`: This is the ConvAI2 training set (`ParlAI/data/ConvAI2/train_self_original_no_cands.txt`) converted to parlai format
+- `valid.txt`: This is the ConvAI2 validation set (`ParlAI/data/ConvAI2/valid_self_original_no_cands.txt`) converted to parlai format

-## (Alternatively) Make the data yourself
+### (Alternatively) Make the data yourself

-Here are the commands to create ConvAI2_parlaiformat and ConvAI2_controllable yourself:
+Here are the commands to create ConvAI2_parlaiformat and controllable_dialogue yourself:

-To create `ConvAI2_parlaiformat`:
+First, convert the convai2 data to ParlAI format:

-    cd ParlAI
+    cd ~/ParlAI

-    mkdir data/ConvAI2_parlaiformat
+    mkdir -p data/controllable_dialogue/ConvAI2_parlaiformat

     python parlai/scripts/convert_data_to_parlai_format.py \
     -t convai2:SelfOriginal:no_cands -dt train:ordered \
-    -of data/ConvAI2_parlaiformat/train.txt
+    -of data/controllable_dialogue/ConvAI2_parlaiformat/train.txt

     python parlai/scripts/convert_data_to_parlai_format.py \
     -t convai2:SelfOriginal:no_cands -dt valid \
-    -of data/ConvAI2_parlaiformat/valid.txt
+    -of data/controllable_dialogue/ConvAI2_parlaiformat/valid.txt

-To create `ConvAI2_controllable`:

-First, make a directory:

-    cd ParlAI
-    mkdir data/ConvAI2_controllable

 Next, create `word2count.pkl`:

     python projects/controllable_dialogue/controllable_seq2seq/nidf.py

-This will create a file called `word2count.pkl` in your `ConvAI2_controllable` directory.
+This will create a file called `word2count.pkl` in your `controllable_dialogue` directory.
 It might take a while, especially the part when it goes through the Twitter dataset counting words.
 Once it's done, go to `nidf.py` and enter the filepath to your `word2count.pkl` file.

 Next, create `arora.pkl`:

     python projects/controllable_dialogue/controllable_seq2seq/arora.py

-This will create a file called `arora.pkl` in your `ConvAI2_controllable` directory.
-It might take a while -- in particular, it will download GloVe vectors and store them in `ParlAI/data/ConvAI2_controllable/glove_vectors`, which usually takes some time.
+This will create a file called `arora.pkl` in your `controllable_dialogue` directory.
+It might take a while -- in particular, it will download GloVe vectors and store them in `ParlAI/data/controllable_dialogue/glove_vectors`, which usually takes some time.
 Once it's done, go to `arora.py` and enter the filepath to your `arora.pkl` file and your `glove_vectors` directory.

-Next, create `ConvAI2_controllable/train.txt` and `valid.txt`:
+Next, create `controllable_dialogue/train.txt` and `valid.txt`:

     python projects/controllable_dialogue/make_control_dataset.py \
       --fromfile_datapath data/ConvAI2_parlaiformat/train.txt \
-      --outfile data/ConvAI2_controllable/train.txt \
+      --outfile data/controllable_dialogue/train.txt \
       --controls question,lastuttsim,avg_nidf

     python projects/controllable_dialogue/make_control_dataset.py \
       --fromfile_datapath data/ConvAI2_parlaiformat/valid.txt \
-      --outfile data/ConvAI2_controllable/valid.txt \
+      --outfile data/controllable_dialogue/valid.txt \
       --controls question,lastuttsim,avg_nidf

-This will create files called `train.txt` and `valid.txt` in your `ConvAI2_controllable` directory.
+This will create files called `train.txt` and `valid.txt` in your `controllable_dialogue` directory.

 Note: Due to changes in ParlAI, there might be some small differences between the generated files obtained in this section, and the downloaded files in the previous section.